netdata/blog/blog/2023-02-10-introducing-netdata-paid-plans/index.md

 - **Observers** - This role is for read-only access with restricted access to explicit War Rooms.
 - **Billing** - This role is for users that need to manage billing options and see invoices.

-The legacy Member role will be deprecated, and new users will have to be Administrators on the free COMMUNITY plan.
+Existing users will be kept on the free Early Bird plan and can keep using the legacy Member role with the exact same permissions as it has currently.
+The legacy Member role will be deprecated on new plans.

 ![image](./img/netdata-user-administration.png)